Skip to main content

 • backend-inspect for backend-capable workspaces

-• If --workspace is omitted, uses a temporary copy of examples/demos/full
+• If --workspace is omitted, scaffolds a temporary server-first full workspace from Bun-owned templates

 • Prints a compact phase-by-phase summary